motosir/skel-nvim/README.md

 ```

 ## Usage
-### templates
+### Templates
 By default, templates are expected to be found under ~/.config/nvim/skeleton/ folder.
 Placeholder variables need to be surrounded by '@', i.e. @FILENAME@
 Here's an example template file for C++,
 ```cpp
 ////////////////////////////////////////////////////////////////////////////////